TToasterr/Everything/README.md

 ---

 ## Random Testing
 ### A folder full of random tests I've done.
-Not really worth checking out.
+Some funny stuff but not too interesting.

 ---